-- Negotiating the specifics of development agreements. - Administering collaborative programs and ensuring open channels of communication with various private, public, and non-profit implementation partners. - Providing briefings on plan implementation progress and activities to the Planning and Zoning Commission no less than once annually. - Maintaining an inventory of potential plan amendments, as suggested by City staff and others, for consideration during annual and periodic plan review and update processes.
+- Managing the drafting of new or amended land development regulations in partnership with the appropriate boards and commissions. - Conducting studies and developing additional plans (including management of consultant efforts, as necessary). - Negotiating the specifics of development agreements. - Administering collaborative programs and ensuring open channels of communication with various private, public, and non-profit implementation partners. - Providing briefings on plan implementation progress and activities to the Planning and Zoning Commission no less than once annually. - Maintaining an inventory of potential plan amendments, as suggested by City staff and others, for consideration during annual and periodic plan review and update processes.